U.S., EU to expel more than 100 Russian diplomats over UK nerve attack

 Monday’s wave of expulsions followed EU leaders saying last week that evidence presented by May of Russian involvement in the attack was a solid basis for further action.

-The staff expelled by the United States included 12 intelligence officers from Russia’s mission to the United Nations headquarters in New York for activities the U.S. said were outside their official capacity and an abuse of their privileges of residence.
+The staff expelled by Washington includes 12 people identified by the United States as intelligence officers from Russia’s mission to the United Nations headquarters in New York.
+They were involved in activities outside their official capacity and an abuse of their privileges of residence, U.S. Ambassador Nikki Haley said.

-Russian U.N. ambassador Vassily Nebenzia called it “a very unfortunate, very unfriendly move”, adding they had to leave by April 2.
+Russian U.N. ambassador Vassily Nebenzia called it “a very unfortunate, very unfriendly move”.

-Trump also ordered the closure of the Russian consulate in Seattle because of its proximity to a U.S. submarine base and planemaker and defense contractor Boeing Co, one of the senior administration officials said.
+Trump also ordered the closure of the Russian consulate in Seattle because of its proximity to a U.S. submarine base and planemaker and defence contractor Boeing Co, a senior U.S. official said.
 Seattle was a hub of Russian cyber espionage, both political and commercial, according to two U.S. intelligence officials.

 The administration officials said “well over 100 intelligence officers” operated in the United States, and Washington’s action cuts 60 of them.

-“To the Russian government we say: when you attack our friends, you will face serious consequences,” another senior U.S. official briefing reporters said, speaking on condition of anonymity.

-The envoys and their families have been given a week to leave the United States, according to the official.
+The envoys and their families have been given a week to leave the United States, according to one U.S. official.
+Australia has issued the same deadline to its expelled diplomats.

 Trump, who before he took office in January last year promised warmer ties with Putin, last week congratulated the Russian leader on his re-election, drawing criticism from Republicans and Democrats alike.
-Trump said the two leaders had made tentative plans to meet in the “not too distant future.”
+Trump said the two leaders had made tentative plans to meet in the “not too distant future”.

 He did not bring up the poisoning attack in his phone call with Putin.